Calvert County Personal Injury Claims

 Calvert County has its share of motor vehicle accident cases.
-There also seem to be an inordinate amount of truck accident cases in the county, most on Route 4.
+There also seems to be an inordinate amount of truck accident cases in the county, most on Route 4.
 Sadly, the county typically has about a dozen fatal accident cases each year.
-The beauty and open roads in the county also lends Calvert County to more than its share of motorcycle accident deaths.Calvert County as a Venue for Personal Injury Case
+The beauty and open roads in the county also lead to a fair share of motorcycle accident deaths.Calvert County as a Venue for Personal Injury Case

-The Circuit Court for Calvert County has only two sitting judges, Judge Warren Krug and Judge Marjorie Clagett.
+The Circuit Court for Calvert County has only three sitting judges, Judge Warren Krug, Judge Marjorie Clagett, and Judge Mark S. Chandlee.
 Cases filed in Calvert County typically take about 12 to 15 months to get to trial.
-The case management system established by the court is generally a "hands-off" approach, setting fair deadlines for the discovery in each case, which are generally agreed upon by counsel during an informal scheduling conference in the judge's chambers.
+The case management system established by the court is a "hands-off" approach, setting reasonable deadlines for the discovery in each case, which are agreed upon by counsel during an informal scheduling conference in the judge's chambers.

-Once a trial date is set, the trial will almost always go forward because the court smartly does not over book itself.
-However, if the lawyers ask for a case to be postponed, the new trial will most likely not be for another year.
+The trial will almost always go forward after a date is set because the court smartly does not over book itself.
+However, if the lawyers ask and get a postponement, the new trial date will most likely not be for another year.

 The District Court for Calvert County is, naturally, also a smaller venue, usually having one or two judges hearing cases on any given day.
-The docket is generally light, in fact, the court operates 3 dockets per courtroom, per day, at 8:30, 10:30 and 1:30.
-Generally, the auto accident cases in Calvert County District Court are placed on the 10:30 and 1:30 dockets.
+The docket is light and the court operates three dockets per courtroom, per day, at 8:30, 10:30 and 1:30.
+The auto accident cases in Calvert County District Court are put on the 10:30 and 1:30 dockets.

-Because Calvert County's docket is not very heavy, personal injury accident cases generally take only 60 to 90 days to get assigned a trial date.
+Because Calvert County's docket is not very heavy, personal injury accident cases often take only 60 to 90 days to get assigned a trial date.
 When a case gets continued, sometimes the case will be reset as early as three weeks.
-Accordingly, lawyers filing in Calvert County must make sure they are fully prepared for trial when they file suit.Hiring a Lawyer for Your Calvert County Claim
+Accordingly, lawyers filing in Calvert County must make sure they are fully prepared for trial when they file suit.Personal Injury Lawyers in Lexington Park

 Our attorneys handle accident and malpractice cases in Calvert County.
-We will fight to get you the results you deserve.
+If you need a Calvert County personal injury lawyer will fight to get you the results you deserve.

 If you have been injured in a car, truck, or motorcycle accident or by medical malpractice in or around Calvert County or southern Maryland, call to speak to one of our accident attorneys at 800-553-8082 or select here for a free consultation.Calvert County Resources